Freudian slip: Human-computer interaction

 Beyond slips of the tongue, these accidental human errors also commonly occur in the realm of human-computer interaction.
 In the context of interaction design, slips refer to an incorrect action that is taken with the correct intention.
-As opposed to mistakes, which refer to an incorrect action due to an incorrect intention, slips result from automatic behaviors that are triggered by external factors, distracting the user from carrying out their intended goal.
+As opposed to mistakes, which refer to an incorrect action due to an incorrect intention, slips result from automatic behaviors that are triggered by external factors, distracting users from carrying out their intended goals.
 There are many different types of slips in interaction design, including capture errors, description similarity slips, data-driven errors, associative activation, loss of activation, and mode errors.

 Capture errors occur when a familiar behavior takes over a less frequently occurring behavior.
 An example of a capture error would be driving to the office on a Saturday when the intention was to go to the grocery store.

 Description similarity slips occur when an action is taken upon an item that is similar to the one you intended.
 For example, flipping the switch for the bathroom vent fan instead of the light switch to turn on the bathroom light would be a description similarity slip.

 Data-driven errors occur in the arrival of new sensory information that triggers an automatic response, such as dialing the hotel concierge to reserve a particular room and dialing the room number instead.

 Associative activation errors are caused by an internal correlation of two actions.
 For example, associating the phone ringing with someone knocking on the door and saying "come in" as a response would represent a type of associative activation error.
 Associative activation errors are also considered accidental slips of the tongue.

 Loss of activation is the error of executing an action but forgetting the goal behind the intended action.
-A common example of a loss of activation error is walking into a room and forgetting the purpose for walking into the room.
+A common example of a loss of activation error is walking into a room and forgetting the purpose of walking into the room.

 Lastly, mode errors occur when the input for an action is the same for different modes of operation, but the output of that action varies according to the selected mode.
 These errors could easily occur with the gear shift control in cars, since the action of stepping on the gas pedal to execute the action is the same for all gears, but the direction in which the car moves depends on the selected gear.
-This could lead to detrimental consequences if a user was accidentally in reverse mode but intended to be in drive mode.
+This could lead to detrimental consequences if a user were accidentally in reverse mode but intended to be in drive mode.